fatedier/frp/README.md

 ### Configuration File

-You can find features which this document not metioned from full example configuration files.
+You can find features not mentioned in this document from the full example configuration files.

 [frps full configuration file](./conf/frps_full.ini)